skaltenl/clc3_project/README.md

 # Tutorial CD with Keptn tested by Hey

-This git repository containing a tutorial for setting up a continuous deployment with Keptn ([https://keptn.sh/](https://keptn.sh/)) for an example application that is tested by Hey ([https://github.com/rakyll/hey](https://github.com/rakyll/hey)) and monitored by Dynatrace ([https://www.dynatrace.com/](https://www.dynatrace.com/)).
+This is a git repository containing a tutorial for setting up a continuous deployment with Keptn ([https://keptn.sh/](https://keptn.sh/)) for an example application that is tested by Hey ([https://github.com/rakyll/hey](https://github.com/rakyll/hey)) and monitored by Dynatrace ([https://www.dynatrace.com/](https://www.dynatrace.com/)).

 Keptn is a tool for an event-based control plane for continuous deployment and automated operations for cloud-native applications.
 Hey is a load generator for web applications.
 Dynatrace is used in this tutorial for production monitoring.